victorlga/cloud-course-project/docs/README.md

 ### Internet Gateways, NAT Gateways, and Route Tables
 - Internet Gateways are set up in each public subnet to enable outbound internet access to the load balancer.
-- NAT Gateways are set up in each public subnet to enable the load balancer to redirect traffic to resources in the private subnets.
+- NAT Gateways are set up in each private subnet to enable the load balancer to redirect traffic to resources in the private subnets.
 - Route Tables are configured for both public and private subnets to control network routing.

 ## Deployment and Management